 Fingerling Potatoes with Herb Vinaigrette

-- 2 pounds red or yellow fingerling potatoes (small new potatoes), scrubbed and halved
+- 2 pounds fingerling potatoes, or small new potatoes, scrubbed and halved

 - 1/4 cup lemon juice